NataliaSunTor/GAS_convertPDFToImage/README.md

 # GAS_convertPDFToImage
+This is a function for GOOGLE APP SCRIPT
 Converts pdf's to images using only GAS resources, which is useful if you are unable to use external libraries.

 ## Overview